Filed under Electrical Wiring, Outlets, Wiring

 - Some one told us to install a jumper wire.

 - I am unsure of how this jumper wire method is done.

-- None of the diagrams I find really fit my scenario, or I don’t know how to make it fit.
+- None of the diagrams I find really fit my scenario, or I don’t know how to apply them to my circuit.

-- So I have power, light switch, ceiling light, outlets and ceiling fan- in that order.
+- The circuit has power, a light switch, a ceiling light, outlets and ceiling fan in that order.

 Thanks so much for your help!